ppetrovtv/pine_script_docs/source/language/Lines_wrapping.rst

        style=plot.style_area,
        transp=40)

-Statements inside user functions can also be wrapped on several lines.
+Statements inside user functions can also be wrapped.
 However, since a local statement must syntactically begin with an indentation (4 spaces or 1 tab), when splitting it onto the following line, the continuation of the statement must start with more